Insurgency in Jammu and Kashmir: Stone pelting

-Since the 2008 protests and 2010 unrest, the turmoil has taken a new dimension when people, particularly youngsters of the Kashmir valley have started pelting stones on security forces to express their aggression and protest for the loss of freedom.
+Following the 2008 protests and 2010 unrest, the turmoil took on a new dimension when people, particularly young people of the Kashmir valley began pelting stones on security forces to express their aggression and protest for the loss of freedom.
 In turn they get attacked by the armed personnel with pellets, rubber bullets, sling shots and tear gas shells.
 This leads to eye-injuries and several other kind of injuries to many people.
 Security forces also face injuries, and sometimes get beaten up during these events.
 According to Waheeda Khan, most of the 'stone-pelters' are school and college going students.
 Large number of these people get arrested during these events for allegedly resorting to stone pelting, after which some of them are also tortured.
 According to political activist Mannan Bukhari, Kashmiris made stone, an easily accessible and defenseless weapon, their weapon of choice for protest.

 Kashmiri senior journalist Parvaiz Bukhari remarked:The summer of 2010 witnessed a convulsion in the world's most militarized zone, the Indian-controlled part of Kashmir, an unprecedented and deadly civil unrest that is beginning to change a few things on the ground. [...]
 Little known and relatively anonymous resistance activists emerged, organizing an unarmed agitation more fierce than the armed rebellion against Indian rule two decades earlier.
 And apparently aware of the post 9/11 world, young Kashmiris, children of the conflict, made stones and rocks a weapon of choice against government armed forces, side-stepping the tag of a terrorist movement linked with Pakistan.
 The unrest represents a conscious transition to an unarmed mass movement, one that poses a moral challenge to New Delhi's military domination over the region.

 Human rights abuses by militants and army

 Islamic separatist militants are accused of violence against the Kashmir populace.
-On the other hand, Indian army has also allegedly committed serious crimes like using pellet guns, torture, killing and rape etc., although many court cases have happened on that.
+On the other hand, the Indian army has also allegedly committed serious crimes like using pellet guns, torture, murder and rape, though many such incidents were subject to legal proceedings.
 The militants have kidnapped and killed many civil servants and suspected informers.
 Tens of thousands of Kashmiri Pandits have been forced to emigrate as a result of continued violence by the majority.
 Estimates of the displaced vary from 170,000 to 700,000.
 Thousands of Kashmiri Pandits had to move to Jammu because of targeted attacks by Islamic radical organizations.